arhuzaifa/Decentralized-marketplace/README.md

 3. Configure your MongoDB connection in the `.env` file.
 4. Start the backend server using `npm run start:server`.
 5. Start the frontend server using `npm run start:client`.

-## Usage

-1. Create an account on the platform.
-2. Add a job posting or search for service providers.
-3. Bid on job postings or respond to service requests.
-4. Finalize the job by selecting a seller with the most feasible bid.

 ## Future Development